22-28725072-T-C

 Hereditary cancer-predisposing syndrome Uncertain:2

 The p.N166S variant (also known as c.497A>G), located in coding exon 3 of the CHEK2 gene, results from an A to G substitution at nucleotide position 497.
 The asparagine at codon 166 is replaced by serine, an amino acid with highly similar properties.
 In one study, this variant was detected in 1/5589 German BRCA1/2-negative probands with breast cancer (Hauke J et al. Cancer Med, 2018 Apr;7:1349-1358).
 In another study, this variant was reported in 4/60,466 breast cancer cases and in 0/53,461 controls (Dorling et al. N Engl J Med.
 2021 02;384:428-439).
 This variant was also detected in a 1 month-old child with B-cell acute lymphoblastic leukemia whose mother was diagnosed with breast cancer at age 41 (Gargallo P et al. Cancers (Basel), 2021 Oct;13).
+This variant was reported as functionally impaired in a study assessing CHEK2-complementation through quantification of KAP1 phosphorylation and CHK2 autophosphorylation in human RPE1-CHEK2-knockout cells (Stolarova L et al. Clin Cancer Res, 2023 Aug;29:3037-3050).
 This amino acid position is highly conserved in available vertebrate species.
 In addition, the in silico prediction for this alteration is inconclusive.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear. -
+Based on the available evidence, the clinical significance of this variant remains unclear. -

 This missense variant replaces asparagine with serine at codon 166 of the CHEK2 protein.
 Computational prediction suggests that this variant may have deleterious impact on protein structure and function (internally defined REVEL score threshold >= 0.7, PMID: 27666373).
 A functional study has shown this variant to damaging to the DNA damage repair activity of CHEK2 protein in a yeast assay (PMID: 30851065).
 This variant has been reported in an individual affected with breast cancer (Color internal data).
 This variant has not been identified in the general population by the Genome Aggregation Database (gnomAD).
 The available evidence is insufficient to determine the role of this variant in disease conclusively.
 Therefore, this variant is classified as a Variant of Uncertain Significance. -